WCSCourses/GenEpiLAC2025/course_modules_2025/Assembly_method_comparison/Assembly_method_comparison.md

 # Assembly Methods

 ## Short read only assembly (Unicycler)
-For assembly of short (Illumina) reads, we will use `Unicycler`.
+For assembly of short (Illumina) reads, we will use `Unicycler` (https://github.com/rrwick/Unicycler).
 With short read data, `Unicycler` acts as wrapper script for the `SPAdes` assembler, and will produce an assembly with settings optimised for bacteria.

 <br>